 1 large bunch dill sprigs with stems

 1 lemon, halved

-4 thick salmon fillets, about 8 ounces each, halved
+4 center-cut salmon fillets, each about 8 ounces and 1-inch thick, halved

 Freshly ground black pepper